Team-DaoCloud/Brochureware/README.md

 Again, this comes straight from the Yeoman generator page.
 I added in some stuff to make handlebars templates work.

-- Install dependencies: `npm install --global yo gulp bower handlebars`
+- Install dependencies: `npm install --global yo gulp bower babel-core browser-sync`
 - Install the generator: `npm install --global generator-gulp-webapp`
+- Install bower dependencies: `bower install jquery bootstrap-sass Lettering.js`
 - Run `yo gulp-webapp` to scaffold your webapp
 - Run `gulp serve` to preview and watch for changes
-- Run `bower install --save <package>` to install frontend dependencies
 - Run `gulp serve:test` to run the tests in the browser
 - Run `gulp` to build your webapp for production
-- Run `gulp serve:dist` to preview the production build
+- Run `gulp build` for production build

+If you are having troubles building the project, you are probably missing NPM packages.
+Check the [Yeoman project](https://github.com/yeoman/generator-gulp-webapp).

 ## Branching Protocol and Task Management